Introduce yourself to the parent(s) including your name and role.

 Check parental understanding and provide them with an opportunity to askquestions:

 “Does everything I’ve said so far make sense?”

 “Do you have any questions for me?”

-“This condition is quite common, and as baby is still growing well it is not something to be too concerned about.
-However if things don’t seem to be settling, or baby starts losing weight, coughing blood or getting chesty, it is important to bring them back in as we will need to do some further tests.”
+Provide some safety net advice: “This condition is very common, and as your baby is still growing well it is not something to be too concerned about.
+However if things don’t seem to be settling and you are concerned, please don’t hesitate to call us for another review.”

 Arrange follow-up: “I would like to see you again in a few weeks to see how you and baby are doing with some of the changes we have discussed.
 In the meantime, if you have any concerns or further questions, please feel free to contact me or the GP practice.”

 Dispose of PPE appropriately and wash your hands.